thpryrchn/Elastix4onCentos7vz/README.md

 If you can't access the web interface after the reboot, it is because you may have a firewall that is preventing it.
 To access it, you can temporarrly disable the firewall by running `systemctl stop iptables` and `systemctl stop firewalld`

-###Be sure to configure the Firewall through Elastix, or however else you choose too, as the install disables it.
+###Be sure to configure the Firewall through Elastix, or however else you choose too.